lubieowoce/sumtype/README.md

     ...
     >>>
 ```
-This means that a `Thing` value can be:
+This means that a `Thing` value can be one of three variants:
 - a `Foo` with two `int` fields, `x` and `y`
 - a `Bar` with two `string` fields, `y` and `hmm`
 - a `Zap` with no fields